 statesmen, editors, artists and ministers dined and then thundered forth their after-dinner eloquence

 at Delmonico's.
-Moreover, the big building has
+Moreover, the restaurant has

 sheltered beauty and wealth at hundreds of great private

-entertainments, where rare gems gleamed and the odor of
+entertainments like the one pictured above, where rare gems gleamed and the odor of

 thousands of roses made one almost believe that fairyland